-Find out how smoking and use of other tobacco products affects your health, what's in a cigarette, how tobacco use and the tobacco industry impact specific populations, and how to keep kids from starting.
+Find out how smoking and use of other tobacco products affect your health, what's in a cigarette, how tobacco use and the tobacco industry impact specific populations, and how to keep kids from starting.

-Smoking and use of tobacco products, including cigars and smokeless tobacco, cause or worsen numerous diseases and conditions.
+Smoking and use of tobacco products, including e-cigarettes, cigars and smokeless tobacco, cause or worsen numerous diseases and conditions.
 Learn more about how smoking and using tobacco impacts your health.

 What's In a Cigarette?